Microsoft Licensing: Microsoft 365 Education License FAQ

 What are the different license types?

-• The Microsoft 365 Education A5 license are vastly improved security and compliance capabilities, most of which are behind-the-scenes for Enterprise Technology & Services system administrators and support staff.
+• The Microsoft 365 Education A5 license includes vastly improved security and compliance capabilities, most of which are behind-the-scenes for Enterprise Technology & Services system administrators and support staff.
 Examples include malware contact tracing, applying sensitive data labeling and encryption/sharing policies, and automated threat protection.
 More user-facing features include Teams dial-in conferencing, MyAnalytics which is used to augment work-life balance and task management, Power BI Pro, a powerful data visualization tool.

 • Back to Questions